chmp/ipytest/Readme.md

 Note: development is tracked on the `develop` branch.

+- `dev`: add helper to detect whether a notebook is executed as a test.
 - `0.5.0`: fix assertion rewriting via magics in `ipython>=7`.
 Add support to raise a `RuntimeError` on test errors.
 Add support to set base arguments.
   Allow to set multiple config values at the same time.
 Use config to control